ianhong/response_sop/gke/pod/sop-p-001-pending_pod.md

 * **Trigger:** The `Events` show `"insufficient cpu"` or `"insufficient memory"`.
 * **Procedure:**
-    1.  **Check Autoscaler:** Check if the cluster is scaling up at the moment.
+    1.  **Check Autoscaler:** Run the following kubectl to see if this is transient issue.
         `kubectl logs -n kube-system -l app=cluster-autoscaler --tail=50 | grep "ScaleUp"`
     2.  **Analyze Logs:**
         * If the log shows "ScaleUp", the cluster is fixing itself.
 Report "Autoscaler is handling it" and monitor.